 Soil series were developed by the US Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) as part of a soil classification process for the US.
 Soil series are grouped into soil map units based on similarities.
 Each site's specific soil units and characteristics are described below.
 In addition, if a site has soil that is considered prime farmland, prime farmland if irrigated, and/or farmland of statewide importance that is also described below.
 These types of soils are regulated under the Farmland Protection Policy Act (FPPA), which is intended to minimize the impact federal programs have on the unnecessary and irreversible conversion of farmland to nonagricultural uses.
 Prime farmland is land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops and is available for those uses (7 CFR 657.5).
-Farmland of statewide importance is land in addition to prime and unique farmlands that is of statewide importance for the production of food, feed, fiber, forage, and oil seed crops (7 CFR 657.5).
-Coordination with NRCS for FPPA is pending; Farmland Conversion Impact Rating Forms are provided in Appendix C.
+Farmland of statewide importance for the production of food, feed, fiber, forage, and oil seed crops (7 CFR 657.5).
+Coordination with NRCS for FPPA will be completed before construction; Farmland Conversion Impact Rating Forms are provided in Appendix C.